Disabled Voters

 If you require information about attending the polling place in any other format please contact the Elections Office on 01343 563334 or email elections@moray.gov.uk

-- Most polling places which have a car park, have a temporary or permanent marked disabled car parking space close to the access door.
+Polling places with a car park, will have a temporary or permanent marked disabled car parking space close to the access door.

 If you need more information about access at a particular polling place or have any other queries please contact the elections helpline on 01343 563334 or email elections@moray.gov.uk